withinJoel/TechForDummies/Linux/Terminal commands.md

 * `cd` - To change the directory.
 * `rm -r <foldername>` - To delete the folder
 * `rm <filename>` - To remove a file.
+* `grep -r "<what you want to search>"` - This command allows you to search for a specific keyword within the current directory.
+For example, if you want to find the name `Joel`, you can use this command to look for that keyword across all the files in the directory.
 * `sudo rm -rf Testing` - To delete a file or a folder here `testing` is the folder name.
 * `sudo lsof -c java` - To find something by using its name.
 * `sudo touch hello.txt` - To create a new file.